kmpeters/epics-scripts/docs/synApps.md

 THEN ???
 "exit" # once the rebase is complete
 ```
 In the ??? scenario a judgement call needs to be made.
 The git-stash approach can be used, which may result in merge conflicts.
-The risk of merge conflicts can be lessened by renaming modified files, checking out clean versions, rebasing, then manually copying the renamed files back.
+The risk of merge conflicts can be reduced by renaming local-modified files, checking out clean versions, rebasing, then manually copying the locally-modified files back.

 ## Supported platforms
 * RHEL6